800.10 Purpose of the DDPAS-8

 A DDPAS-8 must be completed for each individual who does not already have a legal guardian.

-If a legal guardian has already been appointed for an individual, the PAS agency must ensure that the individual's file contains documentation of official Court orders adjudicating disability and appointing the legal guardian.
+If a legal guardian has already been appointed for an individual, the ISC agency must ensure that the individual's file contains documentation of official Court orders adjudicating disability and appointing the legal guardian.
 A copy of this documentation must also be attached to the DDPAS-8.
 No other information is needed.
 Sign and date the form.

-If there is a question about the individual's capacity to make an informed decision, the PAS agency must refer the individual to Office of State Guardian (OSG).
+If there is a question about the individual's capacity to make an informed decision, the ISC agency must refer the individual to Office of State Guardian (OSG).
 A copy of the DDPAS-8 must be sent directly to:

 A copy of a completed, signed, and dated DDPAS-8 will be maintained in the individual's file.